Category Archives: Former Monarchies

 Princess Fathia (1930) – married Riyad Ghali, 3 children

-Her activities as Queen were heavily restricted, only permitted to attend events such as the opera, and women-only events.
+Her activities as Queen were heavily restricted.
+She was permitted only to attend events such as the opera and women-only events.
 This was very frustrating to Nazli, as she had lived a very different lifestyle prior to her marriage.
 However, she was one of the most popular members of the Egyptian royal family, both within Egypt as well as throughout Europe.

-Queen Nazli with her son, King Farouk, and her four daughters c:1938. source: Wikipedia
+Queen Nazli with her son, King Farouk, and her four daughters circa 1938. source: Wikipedia

 In 1936, King Fuad died and was succeeded by the young Farouk, overseen by a Regency Council which included Nazli’s brother, Sherif.
 Ten years later, suffering from some health issues, Queen Nazli traveled to the United States to undergo medical treatment.
-Following surgery, she decided to settle in California, along with her youngest daughters, Faika and Fathia.
+Following surgery, Nazali settled in California with her youngest daughters, Faika and Fathia.

 Queen Nazli (center) at the wedding of her daughter, Fawzia, to the Crown Prince of Iran, 1939. source: Wikipedia